trakru/cablelabs/README.md

+# Analysis
-# Analysis done on cablelabs documentation on certification for cable modems across various generations of DOCSIS devices
+Done on cablelabs documentation on certification for cable modems across various generations of DOCSIS devices